-Foreclosure is the legal process that a lender initiates to attempt to recover the balance of a loan in the case where the borrower has failed to make the scheduled payments.
-There are multiple reasons why your home could be foreclosed, from not paying your mortgage or defaulting on home equity loans.
+Tax foreclosure sale is the legal process that a lender initiates to attempt to recover the balance of a loan in the case where the borrower has failed to make the scheduled payments.
+In some situations, it is possible to redeem your homestead from foreclosure.
+However, there are multiple reasons why your home could be foreclosed, from not paying your mortgage or defaulting on home equity loans.

-We shall focus specifically on a property tax foreclosure, where the local government initiates a foreclosure once property taxes have become delinquent.
+We shall focus specifically on a property tax foreclosure, where the local government or municipality taxing unit initiates a foreclosure once property taxes have become delinquent.
 This particular foreclosure is a judicial foreclosure, which is a long process, allowing you opportunities to save your home before, during, and even after the foreclosure sale by “redeeming” your property.

 It is best to get your property tax under control before the foreclosure process even begins.
-Suppose you believe you cannot fully pay your annual property tax bill.
+For example, suppose you believe you cannot fully pay your annual property tax bill.
 In that case, you can look into options that your county offers, from half-payment plans available to everyone or deferrals available to those over 65, disabled veterans, or those with a disability.

 If you do not qualify for these options or cannot afford the half-payment plans, consider looking into a property tax loan.
 This option is available to property owners to convert their overdue property tax into an affordable monthly payment that will protect them from foreclosure, assuming you make your loan payments.
 Property tax loans provide the following benefits to homeowners: